10th National Eucharistic Congress (United States): Eucharistic coherence debate

 Upon the election of President Joe Biden in 2020, members of the USCCB began to discuss the appropriateness of Biden receiving Communion.
 The Catholic Church teaches that those in mortal sin are not to approach the sacrament prior to sacramental confession, and the Code of Canon Law canon 915 states that those in a state of "manifest grave sin" are not to be admitted to Communion.
-Joe Biden's public support of abortion was interpreted by many to put him in a state of grave sin and thus made him ineligible for reception of Communion.
+Joe Biden's public support for abortion was interpreted by many to put him in a state of grave sin and thus made him ineligible for reception of Communion.

 In April 2021, it was reported that US bishops were considering asking Biden to stop receiving Communion.
 Archbishop José Gómez, president of the United States Conference of Catholic Bishops, informed the Congregation for the Doctrine of the Faith that the bishops were planning on submitting a draft of a document "to address the situation of Catholics in public office who support legislation allowing abortion, euthanasia or other moral evils".
 A May 7 response from Luis Ladaria Ferrer, prefect of the Congregation for the Doctrine of the Faith, urged bishops to take an "extensive and serene" look at the topic.
 A group of bishops led by Cardinals Blase J. Cupich and Wilton Daniel Gregory pushed for the tabling of the conversation altogether.
 As a result of this pushback, by the second half of 2021 the focus had shifted from the denial of communion to Joe Biden to an overall call to "enter more deeply by faith and love into this great Mystery of Mysteries".
 The bishops released a heavily modified Eucharistic teaching document in 2021.

 Eucharistic Revival

 With the overall movement of the bishops leaning towards increasing devotion to the Eucharist among the Catholic faithful, the USCCB officially launched the National Eucharistic Revival on the Feast of Corpus Christi in 2022.
-The three-year program, led by Bishop Andrew Cozzens, was launched to "inspire, educate, and unite the faithful in a more intimate relationship with Jesus in the Eucharist", culminating in the Tenth National Eucharistic Congress to be held in Indianapolis in 2024.
+The three-year program, led by Bishop Andrew Cozzens of Crookston, Minnesota, was launched to "inspire, educate, and unite the faithful in a more intimate relationship with Jesus in the Eucharist", culminating in the Congress in Indianapolis in 2024.

 The first year of the program focused on diocesan-level initiatives, and the second year focused on parish-level initiatives, with four national Eucharistic processions and the congress to take place at the end of the second year.
-The third year, following the congress, will be devoted to the Church "going out on mission".
+The third year, following the congress, was devoted to the Church "going out on mission".